This post was most recently updated on February 19th, 2022.5 min read.

 Another day, another issue – this time with an on-premises environment with a ridiculously complicated architecture and an absolute ton of pipelines.

-So, once again, let’s fix the documentation for one particular, very specific issue, that’s currently not properly covered!
+So, once again, let’s fix the documentation for one particular, very specific issue, that’s currently not covered properly!

-The error – for me – happened with any request that should’ve been served by the virtual application.
+The error – for me – happened with any request that should have been served by the virtual application.
 Something would apparently route them to another application pool, and that would cause a 403.18 – Forbidden error message to be thrown.

-You can observe the whole error message by expanding the area below.HTTP Error 403.18 - Forbidden
+You can observe the whole error by expanding the area below.HTTP Error 403.18 - Forbidden

 HTTP Error 403.18 - Forbidden The specified request cannot be processed in the application pool that is configured for this resource on the Web server.
 Most likely causes: An ISAPI filter or custom module changed the URL to run in a different application pool than the original URL.
 An ISAPI extension (or custom module) used ExecuteURL (or ExecuteRequest) to run in a different application pool than the original URL.
 You have a custom error page that is located in one application pool but is referenced by a Web site in another application pool.
 When the URL is processed, it is determined by IIS that that it should have been processed in the first application pool, not the other pool.
 The Web site has multiple applications configured.
 The application this request is configured to run in is set to run in an application pool that does not exist.
 Things you can try: If you have an application that is trying to process a URL in another application pool (such as trying to process a custom error), ensure that they both run in the same application pool if appropriate.
 If you are trying to process a custom error URL that is located in another application pool, enable the custom errors Redirect feature.
 Verify that the application pool for the application exists.
 Create a tracing rule to track failed requests for this HTTP status code and see if ExecuteURL is being called.
 For more information about creating a tracing rule for failed requests, click here.
 Detailed Error Information: Module IIS Web Core Notification BeginRequest Handler StaticFile Error Code 0x00000000 Requested URL https://[URL]:443/ Physical Path C:\inetpub\[path] Logon Method Not yet determined Logon User Not yet determined More Information: This error occurs if the application pool for the request does not exist, or if an ISAPI filter, ISAPI extension or HTTP module calls the ExecuteURL server support function (or ExecuteRequest) with a URL that is configured in a different application pool.
 Due to security reasons, a Web site in one application pool cannot make ExecuteURL requests against a URL in another application pool.
 If you have an application that is trying to process a URL in another application pool, ensure that they both run in the same application pool if appropriate.
 View more information »